francescogerardomarra/its/modulo26/3_filters.md

     @Override
     public void destroy() {
         // Cleanup logic (if needed)
         // This method is called once when the filter is destroyed.
-It’s often used for resource cleanup (e.g., closing database connections).
+It’s often used for resource cleanup (e.g. closing database connections).
     }
 }
 ````